XanaduAI/strawberryfields/README.rst

 ============
 .. highlight:: console

-Installation of Strawberry Fields, as well as all required Python packages mentioned above, can be done by navigating to the source code folder and using pip:
+Installation of Strawberry Fields, as well as all required Python packages mentioned above, can be done using pip:
 ::

-    $ cd strawberryfields
-    $ pip3 install . --user
+    $ python -m pip install strawberryfields

 Software tests